-A pinched nerve in the calf can cause pain in the lower leg or foot, especially when imaging is normal.
+A pinched nerve in the calf can cause pain in the lower leg or foot — especially when imaging is normal.
+Nerve pain in the calf is easily missed because it overlaps with muscle and tendon problems.
 How do we diagnose a pinched nerve in the lower leg, and how do we treat it?
+A pinched nerve is one of several causes of shin and calf pain, and these nerves form part of the wider group of compressive neuropathies in sport.

 Common peroneal nerve entrapment